 In the CIVS election result report, the color coding of the final preference matrix tells you whether a completion rule was needed.
 If there are no red cells above the diagonal (or green cells below it), then there are no cycles for a completion rule to resolve, and it doesn't matter what completion rule is used.

-CIVS currently supports four rules for Condorcet completion: The Schulze method (also known as Beatpath Winner and Cloneproof Schwartz Sequential Dropping), Maximize Affirmed Majorities (MAM), a deterministic variant of MAM called CIVS Ranked Pairs, and a runoff-based Condorcet algorithm called Condorcet-IRV.
-The first two rules are described elsewhere (follow the links); CIVS Ranked Pairs and Condorcet-IRV are described below.
+CIVS currently supports five rules for Condorcet completion: Minimax (also known as Simpson–Kramer), Schulze (also known as Beatpath Winner and Cloneproof Schwartz Sequential Dropping), Maximize Affirmed Majorities (MAM), a deterministic variant of MAM called CIVS Ranked Pairs, and a runoff-based Condorcet algorithm called Condorcet-IRV.
+The first three rules are described elsewhere (follow the links); CIVS Ranked Pairs and Condorcet-IRV are described below.

 The different rules have advantages and disadvantages.
-Beatpath Winner (Schulze) can be computed very cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
-Because of its simplicity and computational efficiency, it is probably the best known and most widely used method.
-The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive to compute.
+Minimax is the cheapest to compute and finds the choice that in one sense is closest to being the Condorcet winner.
+Beatpath Winner (Schulze) can also be computed fairly cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
+These two are probably the best known and most widely used methods.
+The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive.
 If there are n choices, the ranked pairs algorithms are about n times slower than Beatpath Winner.
 This slowdown is only noticeable if there are many choices (more than twenty).
-Anecdotally, Beatpath Winner seems to be less stable than the other three rules, in the sense that adding one ballot to the set of ballots can have a large effect on the rankings, perhaps because one ballot can create a long new beatpath with global effects.
-Methods based on ranked pairs seem to be more stable in the sense that a given voter's ballot tends not to affect the ordering as much.
-The difference between the two ranked pairs methods, CIVS Ranked Pairs and MAM, is that MAM uses a sophisticated random tie-breaking method, whereas CIVS Ranked Pairs is completely deterministic.
+Anecdotally, Beatpath Winner seems to be less stable than the other rules in the sense that adding one ballot to the set of ballots can have a large effect on the rankings, perhaps because one ballot can create a long new beatpath with global effects.
+Minimax tends to be the most stable in the sense that a given voter's ballot cannot affect the ordering as much.
+The difference between the two ranked pairs methods, CIVS Ranked Pairs and MAM, is that MAM uses a random tie-breaking method, whereas CIVS Ranked Pairs is completely deterministic.
 Thus, the result of running MAM is not determined by just the ballots cast.
 Comparison of the results of MAM and CIVS RP will show if randomization was needed and used by MAM.
 If there is a lot of concern about strategic voting (particularly, burying attacks), Condorcet-IRV is a reasonable choice.

 The CIVS Ranked Pairs completion rule is a deterministic variant of Eppley's MAM method; it is also related to other completion methods such as Tideman Ranked Pairs.
 In these algorithms, each of the pairwise preferences in the preference matrix is considered in in the order of the strength of the preference, and kept (affirmed) if it does not create cycles with previously kept preferences.
 Otherwise, the preference is ignored because it is in conflict with stronger preferences.